 - Epistemic and scientific progress

-- Research integrity, research ethics, responsible research & innovation
+- Research integrity, research ethics, responsible research and innovation

 - Epistemic analysis of democracy and other social institutions